-Vaccination continues to be the best way to reduce the severity of COVID-19 symptoms and the likelihood of contracting the virus.
+Vaccination continues to be the best way to reduce the severity of COVID-19 symptoms.

-Schools will not treat students differently based on their vaccination status.
+Schools will not treat students differently based on their COVID-19 vaccination status.

 Non-government school sectors are responsible for setting their own vaccination requirements as informed by Public Health advice.

-Schools will continue to work with the Department of Health to support and promote community vaccination clinics and to help increase vaccination and booster rates in children.
+Schools will continue to work with the Department of Health to support and promote vaccination clinics and to help increase vaccination and booster rates in both children and adults.

-When an outbreak occurs, the school communicates directly with families to provide instructions specific to their children.
+If the level of COVID cases in a school exceeds what would be expected in line with patterns of community transmission, the school communicates directly with families to provide instructions specific to their children.
 This message may be as simple as to continue to monitor for symptoms.
 It is important to carefully read communications from schools and to follow Public Health advice.
-Additional measures may be put in place when there are group or site outbreaks, in consultation with Public Health.
-These measures could include additional testing through rapid antigen tests (RATs), recommendations on wearing of face masks, or changes to school activities.
+Additional measures may be put in place when there are increases in cases within schools, in consultation with Public Health which could include testing through rapid antigen tests (RATs), recommendations on wearing of face masks, or changes to school activities.

 Parent, carer and visitor access

-- only enter the school site if they’re feeling well
+- only entering the school site if feeling well

-- frequently wash their hands and use hand sanitiser
+- frequently washing hands and using hand sanitiser

-- maintain a physical distance of 1.5 metres between others.
+- maintaining a physical distance of 1.5 metres from others.

-Parents, carers and visitors must follow site access requirements and Public Health directions.
+Parents, carers and visitors must follow site access requirements and any Public Health directions.

 Mixing of school groups

-All schools are encouraged to limit mixing between different classes and student groups where this is not required for learning or wellbeing purposes.
-Where student numbers are low, due to high absenteeism, classes may be combined to assist with staffing shortages.
+All schools are encouraged to limit unnecessary mixing between different classes and student groups where this is not required for learning or wellbeing purposes.

 Principle 3 – No vulnerable child or child of an essential worker is turned away